 Who changed the seventh-day Sabbath to Sunday?
 Was it the apostle Paul?
-Consider his personal example regarding the Sabbath.
+What does the Bible say about Paul’s personal example regarding the Sabbath?

 As the son of a Pharisee and as one who zealously lived as a Pharisee prior to his conversion to Christianity (Acts 23:6; 26:5; Philippians 3:5), Paul’s practice was to observe the seventh-day Sabbath every week.
 After his conversion, this part of his life remained the same.